tonydimalta/LCFairCompany/README.md

 ### Snare Flea
 If you know to look for them and have (pro)flashlights, they are manageable, but they are also a great threat for a measly 1 power level as they can wipe a group with little chances to retaliate, so let's address that:
 - A second chance is given to the last survivor in multiplayer
-- Snare Fleas stop clinging from any player after inflicting 60+ damage
+- Snare Fleas stop clinging from any player after inflicting enough damage (60 by default)
 - Prevent Snare Fleas stacking on the same player by making players non-targetable while latched on
-- Add a quiet audio shriek (triggering 3 to 4 times per minute) when a Snare Flea is on a ceiling
+- Add a quiet audio shriek when a Snare Flea is on a ceiling (triggering 3 to 4 times per minute by default)

 </details>